Click here for market leading GBP NZD exchange rates

 This update is provided by TorFX, a leading foreign exchange broker.
 Click here for market leading GBP/NZD exchange rates

-The GBP/NZD exchange rate (1.7427) is lower than todays opening rate, so the Pound is weaker against the New Zealand Dollar compared to yesterday.
-GBP/NZD is near the the low of the day, which could indicate that this exchange rate could go lower.
+The GBP/NZD exchange rate (1.8382) is lower than todays opening rate, so the Pound is weaker against the New Zealand Dollar compared to yesterday.

 The long term chart at the top of this page shows how the GBP/NZD exchange rate has performed over the last few months.

-GBP/NZD is scoring 100 (out of 100) on our trend strength indicator, which indicates that this currency pair is in a strong downwards trend and is likely to keep falling.
+GBP/NZD is scoring 50 (out of 100) on our trend strength indicator, which indicates that this currency pair is is likely to be changing to an upwards trend.

 Todays GBP/NZD exchange rate summary